itsjhonny/itsjhonny/README.md

 🎓 &nbsp;I'm currently studying Computer Science and Engineering at Visvesvaraya National Institute of Technology, Nagpur (2017-2021).\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Homomorphic Encryption, and Computer Vision.\
 ✍️ &nbsp;In my free time, I play guitar, football and pursue writing as my hobbies.\
-💬 &nbsp;Feel free to reach out to me for general consulting, or discussions.\
+💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
 ✉️ &nbsp;You can email me at dhadwal1507@gmail.com.
 I'll try to respond as soon as possible!\
 📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1R7R0fRKa3TIDOhKAMvwy7XNSuRAeUtIB/view?usp=sharing) for more details about work experience.